DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 </p> </br>

 ### SOFTWARE DESCRIPTION ###
-Software plays an important role in this project.It has the following three parts:
+Software plays an important role in this project.
+It has the following three parts:
 #### Part-I: ####
-Program development in Arduino environment in order to interface and control LEDs and switches with the digital Input/Output (DIO) pins of the ESP8266 module.
+In this part, a program is developed in Arduino environment in order to interface and control LEDs and switches with the digital Input/Output (DIO) pins of the ESP8266 module.
 Parameters that need to be used in the main program include:
 * (a).
 WiFi Credentials (Network name, Password) </br>
 * (b).
 APP_KEY and APP_SECRET_CODE </br>
 * (c).
 Device IDs corresponding to the voice control </br>

 The first parameter (a) is user known.
-The second and third parameters (b and c) needs to obtained from Sinric Pro.
+The second and third parameters (b and c) needs to obtained from the Sinric Pro.
 #### Part-II: ####
-Entering the above parameters to Amazon Alexa after downloading and installing the app on the mobile from Google play store.</br>
+This part pertains to entering the above parameters to Amazon Alexa after downloading and installing the app on the mobile from Google play store.</br>
 #### Part-III: ####
-To get the parameters mentioned in (b) and (c) above, account needs to be created in Sinric Pro.
+In order to get the parameters mentioned in (b) and (c) above, account needs to be created in Sinric Pro.
 After creating the account successfully, Sinric Pro presents APP_KEY, APP_SECRET_CODE and unique Device IDs.
 As they are lengthy strings having alphabetics and numerals, they need to be copied and pasted in the main progrm.
 Let us take a bottom-up approach.